Nonrelativistic versus relativistic quantum scars in billiard systems: Nonrelativistic and Relativistic Quantum Billiards

-We employed the boundary-integral equations~(\ref{BIE_QB}) and~(\ref{BIE_NB}) to compute 7500 eigenvalues for the full- and quarter-stadium QB and NB, respectively.
-For the full stadium we exploited its twofold symmetry and computed the eigenstates belonging to the symmetry classes $l=0$ and $l=1$ separately~\cite{Zhang2021}, thereby avoiding degeneracies in the eigenvalue spectrum of the QB and near-degeneracies in that of the NB.
+We employed the BIEs~(\ref{BIE_QB}) and~(\ref{BIE_NB}) to compute 7500 eigenvalues for the full- and quarter-stadium NRQB and NB, respectively.
+This is sufficient, because the objective is to compare the properties of the eigenstates of the NRQB and NB to those of the corresponding GB and HGB, where only several hundreds of eigenstates are available.
+For the full stadium we exploited its twofold symmetry and computed the eigenstates belonging to the symmetry classes $l=0$ and $l=1$ separately~\cite{Zhang2021}, thereby avoiding degeneracies in the eigenvalue spectrum of the NRQB and near-degeneracies in that of the NB.
 Furthermore, this reduces computation time considerably.
-Note, that the objective is to compare the properties of the eigenstates of the QB and NB to those of the corresponding GB and HGB, where only several hundreds of eigenstates are available.

 In Figs.~\ref{Mom_QB} and~\ref{Mom_NB} are shown typical intensity distributions of the wave functions and local-current, respectively.
-The distributions exhibited in a)-e) exhibit enhancement along periodic orbits.
-Generally, we observe such a scarring along periodic orbits, that are members of the families shown in~\reffig{Scars}, namely along the BBO shown in (a) bouncing back and forth between the straight parts of the boundary, isolated diameter orbits bouncing back and forth between the centers of the semicircular parts, orbits like the diamond orbit shown in (c) and orbits (e), that are reflected at the centers of the circular parts and at the straight parts like in a rectangular billiard with side lengths $(2L)\times (2L+2r_0)$, bow-tie orbits reflected at opposite and diagonal corners, and edge orbits composed of whispering-gallery orbits along the semicircular parts and diagonal orbits connecting two corners exhibited in (f) or proceed along the straight parts.
+The distributions shown in (a)-(e) exhibit enhancement along periodic orbits.
+Generally, we observe such a scarring along periodic orbits, that are members of the families presented in~\reffig{Scars}.
+Shown are examples from the family of (a) the BBOs bouncing back and forth between the straight parts of the boundary, (b) isolated diameter orbits bouncing back and forth between the centers of the semicircular parts, (c) the diamond orbit and (d) another orbit reflected at the centers of the circular parts and at the straight parts like in a rectangular billiard with side lengths $(2L)\times (2L+2r_0)$, (f) bow-tie orbits reflected at opposite and diagonal corners, and (f) edge orbits composed of whispering-gallery orbits along the semicircular parts and diagonal orbits connecting two corners or proceeding along the straight parts of the boundary.

+To identify such scarred wave functions and spinor functions we computed, inspired by Refs.~\cite{Bogomolny2006,Bogomolny2021a}, momentum distributions~\cite{Baecker1999}, i.e. their Fourier transforms from coordinate space $(x,y)$ to momentum space $(k_x,k_y)$ to identify such scarred wave functions and spinor functions.
+Momentum distributions are localized on the energy shell, that is, at values $k=k_m=\sqrt{k_{m,x}^2+k_{m,y}^2}$.
+Therefore, we restricted to it, \be \mathcal{M}_m(\theta_k)=\int_\Omega\Psi_m(x,y)e^{-ixk_{m,x}-iy\sqrt{k^2_m-k_{m,x}^2}}dxdy. \nonumber\ee It has been well established by now that the wave functions of typical quantum systems with a chaotic classical dynamics are well described by a superposition of random plane waves with fixed wavenumber $k=k_m$ and random directions $\theta_k$, whereas those of a typical quantum system with integrable classical dynamics are described by a superposition of plane waves with finite number of well-defined directions.
+The momentum distribution provides information on the preferred directions $\theta_k=\arctan(k_{m,y}/k_{m,x})$ of the plane waves that form the eigenmode~\cite{Bogomolny2021a}.